Anup-1827/Learning-TypeScript/Readme.md

 10. <b><em>extends</em></b> keyword is used to extend the interface of other type
 11. <b>Alias</b> is used alias for any data type
 12. <b>enum</b> is a type used for the field which can have value only in the provided set
+13. <b>Partial</b> keyword add property to our type as optional
+14. <b>Omit</b> keyword allows us to omit certain properties from defined type.
+It takes two parameter, first in the type and second is the properties to be omitted from the type <em>Omit<\AddressType, "line2" | "pincode"></em>
+15. <b>Pick</b> is used to pick the particular property of any type
+16. <b>Required</b> is used to make all properties compulsary 17.s